- The amount of wind at your site

 - Height of the tower that you plan to use

-- Frequency distribution of the wind -- an estimate of the number of hours that the wind will blow at each speed during an average year.
+- Frequency distribution of the wind -- that is, an estimate of the number of hours that the wind will blow at each speed during an average year.

-The manufacturer should also adjust this calculation for the elevation of your site.
+The installer should also adjust this calculation for the elevation of your site.

 Grid-Connected Small Wind Electric Systems

 Small wind energy systems can be connected to the electricity distribution system.
 These are called grid-connected systems.
-A grid-connected wind turbine can reduce your consumption of utility-supplied electricity for lighting, appliances, and electric heat.
+A grid-connected wind turbine can reduce your consumption of utility-supplied electricity for lighting, appliances, electric heating and cooling, and vehicle charging.
 If the turbine cannot deliver the amount of energy you need, the utility makes up the difference.
-When the wind system produces more electricity than your household requires, the excess is sent or sold to the utility.
+When the wind system produces more electricity than your household requires, the excess is credited and used to offset future use of utility-supplied power.

 Grid-connected systems can be practical if the following conditions exist:

-- The utility's requirements for connecting your system to its grid are not prohibitively expensive.
+- The utility's requirements for connecting your system to its grid are not prohibitively expensive, and there is sufficient capacity to integrate your system.

 Your utility can provide you with a list of requirements for connecting your system to the grid.
 For more information, see grid-connected home energy systems.

-Wind power can be used in off-grid systems, also called stand-alone systems, not connected to an electric distribution system or grid.
+Wind power can be used in isolated off-grid systems, or microgrid systems, not connected to an electric distribution grid.
 In these applications, small wind electric systems can be used in combination with other components -- including a small solar electric system -- to create hybrid power systems.
 Hybrid power systems can provide reliable off-grid power for homes, farms, or even entire communities (a co-housing project, for example) that are far from the nearest utility lines.

 An off-grid, hybrid electric system may be practical for you if the items below describe your situation: